UK inflation holds steady, IMF cuts growth outlook

 LONDON British inflation held steady in March at its highest level since last May, keeping up the pressure on households, and the International Monetary Fund sharply cut its growth outlook for the country.

-Annual consumer price inflation held at 2.8 percent, the same as in February and above the Bank of England's 2 percent target, although finance minister George Osborne has given the bank leeway to focus more on growth and allow some inflation overshoots.
+Annual consumer price inflation held at 2.8 percent, the same as in February and above the Bank of England's 2 percent target, although Chancellor George Osborne has given the bank leeway to focus more on growth and allow some inflation overshoots.

 The International Monetary Fund downgraded Britain's growth outlook more sharply than any other major advanced economy in its half-yearly economic forecast update, and urged Osborne to consider looser budget policy.

-"In the United Kingdom, where recovery is weak owing to lackluster demand, consideration should be given to greater near-term flexibility in the fiscal adjustment path," it said.
+"In the United Kingdom, where recovery is weak owing to lacklustre demand, consideration should be given to greater near-term flexibility in the fiscal adjustment path," it said.

 Britain's Conservative-led coalition government has made deficit reduction its central policy and the IMF's latest comments were seized upon by the opposition Labour Party to argue that it was now time to change course.